-Malaysian Independent game developer Persona Theory Games has announced a new game, Kabaret based on Southeast Asian myths and folklore.
+Malaysian Independent game developer Persona Theory Games has announced a new visual novel: Kabaret, which is based on Southeast Asian myths and folklore.

 “Experience the dark mysticism of Southeast Asia in an interactive art medium.